nielsbasjes/codeowners/README.md

 ```java
 GitIgnoreFileSet ignoreFileSet = new GitIgnoreFileSet(new File("/home/niels/workspace/project"));
 ```
-Then you can for each file in the project check if it is ignored or not
+You can then check for each file in the project if it is ignored or not
 ```java
 if (ignoreFileSet.ignoreFile("/home/niels/workspace/project/something/something/README.md")) {
     ...